DavidSegura07/reading-notes/README.md

 ## Growth Mindset

 Growth Mindset is learning 100's of ways to fail to find one way to succeed.
-It's beleiving you can achive anything with practice.
+It's believing you can achive anything with practice.
+It's learning not to give up on the first try.

-### Tips ###
+### Tips you can use. ###

 - I don't know yet, but I will!
 - If I don't know something, I can always ask questions!
   - Don't be afraid to ask questions